IanTeda/old.hugo.ianteda.com/content/blog/2016-02-19-the-bold-mistake-instruction.md

 cover: cover-machiavelli
 slug: the-bold-mistake-instruction
 ---

-> All courses of action are risky, so prudence is not in avoiding danger (it's impossible), but calculating risk and acting decisively.
+{{< blockquote quote="All courses of action are risky, so prudence is not in avoiding danger (it's impossible), but calculating risk and acting decisively.
 Make mistakes of ambition and not mistakes of sloth.
-Develop the strength to do bold things, not the strength to suffer.
-> <cite>-- Chapter III: Of Mixed Princedoms[^footnote]</cite>
+Develop the strength to do bold things, not the strength to suffer." author="Chapter III: Of Mixed Princedoms">}}

 {{< book-cover src="book-the-prince" alt="The Prince - Book Cover" href="http://a.co/3LveTaO" >}}